in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-async-sqs-vs-sns-vs-amazon-mq.md

 	- Work is not lost due to insufficient resources
 - Decoupling
 	- Make changes to consumers without effect on producers worrying about them

 ![](/images/aws/02-Queuing/2-sqs.png)

 ## Simple Queuing Service

 SQS is based on pull model.
+Here are some of the important features:
 - Reliable, scalable, fully-managed message queuing service
 - High availability
 - Unlimited scaling